rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 ## Query plans and optimisation

+### Searching/Enumerating all the plans and choose the best one.

+- Used for queries that require accurate results
+- Well suited for handling complex queries

+### Using a heuristic approach.

+- Is like using a solution randomly
+- Is a good option when accuracy is not priority
+- Can handle simple and straight-forward cases

-Steps in cost-based query optimisation
+### Steps in cost-based query optimisation

 1. Generate logically equivalent expression of the query
 2. Annotate resultant expressions to get alternative query plans